fastlane/fastlane/spaceship/README.md

 #### Transporter

-If you want to upload builds to TestFlight/App Store Connect from your CI, you have to generate an application specific password:
+If you want to upload builds to TestFlight/App Store Connect from your CI, you have to generate and use an application specific password:

 1. Visit [appleid.apple.com/account/manage](https://appleid.apple.com/account/manage)
 1. Generate a new application specific password
 1. Provide the application specific password using an environment variable `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD`.

-Alternatively you can enter the password when you're asked the first time _fastlane_ uploads a build.
+Alternatively you can enter the application specific password when you're asked the first time _fastlane_ uploads a build.

 ## _spaceship_ in use